mikhailshepelev/Tutorials/README.md

 10. Running Promises in Parallel
 11. Other Promise Combinators: race, allSettled and any

+##### Section 17 - Modern JS development: Modules, Tooling and Functional

+1. Exporting and Importing in ES6 Modules
+2. The Module Pattern
+3. CommonJS Modules
+4. Introduction to NPM
+5. Bundling with parcel and NPM scripts
+6. Configuring Babel and polyfilling
+7. Declarative and functional JS principles

 ### Java/Spring Software Testing Course

 ##### Module 1 - JUnit 5 Basics